StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The indices restored are listed in the output, as well as the number of failed and successful restore actions.

-### Delete ElasticSearch indices
+### Delete Elasticsearch indices

-To delete existing ElasticSearch indices so that a snapshot can be restored, follow these steps.
+To delete existing Elasticsearch indices so that a snapshot can be restored, follow these steps.

-1. Open a port-forward to the ElasticSearch master:
+1. Open a port-forward to the Elasticsearch master:
   ```bash
   kubectl port-forward service/stackstate-elasticsearch-master 9200:9200
   ```